 What is the maximum current of the DewBuster™ Controller?

-The main fuse (8 Amps on cigarette plug cords, 16 Amps on HD power cords, 10 Amps on Big Dob models with RCA power input) limits total current, but each of the DewBuster™ Controller's 3 output channels are limited to 6 Amps maximum by the short circuit protection circuitry (prevents damage if a heater shorts out).
-The white output jack(s) on left side are wired to one channel, the white output jack(s) on the right side are wired to another channel, and the black Medium Power output jacks on both sides are wired to a third channel.
+The main fuse is 16 Amps when equipped with HD Powerpole® power cord, 10 Amps on Big Dob models with RCA power input.
+However the DewBuster™ Controller's short circuit protection limits each of the 3 output channels to 6 Amps each to prevent damage if a heater shorts out.
+The yellow output jack(s) on left side are wired to one channel, the yellow output jack(s) on the right side are wired to another channel, and the black Medium Power output jacks on both sides are wired to a third channel.
 The red 12V Power output jacks are wired directly to the controller's main fuse.
-In addition, the Temperature Controlled and Medium Power outputs alternate pulsing, so a DewBuster™ Controller with HD Power Cord can deliver 6 Amps at 50% duty cycle to all 3 channels while never exceeding 12 Amps at any moment.
+In addition, the Temperature Controlled and Medium Power outputs alternate pulsing, so a DewBuster™ Controller can deliver 6 Amps at 50% duty cycle to all 3 channels while never exceeding 12 Amps at any instant.

 What's wrong with a cigarette plug?